tfsaggregator/aggregator-docs/content/docs/v3/contrib/pipelines.md

 ## Build and deploy

 The `ci.yml` pipeline is encompassing all steps required to publish all Aggregator components.
-This build is triggered by any push of commits or tags.
+This build is triggered by any push of commits or tags as long as they touch the `/src/` directory or a workflow.

 Some steps and jobs runs only for a tag starting with `v`, others when the build is run on the default master branch: you see a label `v` or `m` or both aside each conditional phase.

 Steps can leverage [dotnet local tools](https://docs.microsoft.com/en-us/dotnet/core/tools/local-tools-how-to-use).
 Currently we use: